railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 The correct levels of your product are now in your stock locations.
 A simple way of verifying this is to reopen the product form to see the quantities available in stock.

-Receipt of a supplier order
+Receipt of a Supplier Order
 ---------------------------

 Supplier goods receipt forms are automatically prepared by Open ERP by the purchase management